-What is Restaurant Insurance?
+What Is Restaurant Insurance?

 How Does Restaurant Insurance Protect Your F&B Business?

 Minor and major mishaps with the public can always happen when running a restaurant.
-It can be any injury caused to the member of the public due to the business.
-Some injuries are brushed away and some turn into the person injured suing the company.
-Lawsuits can be costly to a business financially and ruin the brand reputation.
+It can be any injury or property damagecaused to the member of the public due to the business activities.
+Some third-party accidents are brushed away, and some turn into the third party suing the company.
+Lawsuits can financially cost a business and ruin the brand’s reputation.

 Protected From Unexpected Claims